vickyzhoujy/w22/_lab/lab02.md

 due: 2021-10-18 23:59:00.00-7
 ---

-# NOT READY YET

-* NOT READY YET
-* NOT READY YET
-* NOT READY YET
-* NOT READY YET

-Please return to this lab after you receive an announcement that it is ready to work on.
-We are still making edits to account for changes that happened during the pandemic, and to adjust to the new pace of the course (where we start with zyBooks / repl.it to get you into C++ quickly, and introduce all of the other mechanics gradually).

 # Introduction

-This week's lab is design to help you learn about Gradescope and GitHub, two important tools you'll use in this course and that may be used in future CMPSC courses you may take at UCSB.
+This week's lab is design to help you learn about you CSIL/ECI/CoE account, GitHub and Gradescope, three important tools you'll use in this course and that may be used in future CMPSC courses you may take at UCSB.

-# Get setup with the tools for this course
+# Part 1: Get setup with the tools for this course

+I've tried to parcel out these set up steps over several small assignments before we got to this point, so we can hope that you've already done everything in Part 1.
+But go through the steps to check.

-## Create a CoE (ECI/CSIL) account if you don't have one already
+## Step 1: Create a CoE (ECI/CSIL) account if you don't have one already

 You should have already done this before: it's the account you use to:
 * login on desktop machines in Phelps 3525